Organizational Stigma Assessment Cycle Project

 A Learning Cycle Approach

 The OSAC Project is a learning cycle for BC organizations to assess their work, and it uses a stigma reduction best practices framework to guide them through the process.
 The stigma reduction best practices framework is based on an extensive review of stigma reduction literature.
-Assessment tools based on the stigma reduction best practices framework will help in the examination of policies, programs, procedures, service access, and other areas within an organization’s functioning.
+Assessment activity based on the stigma reduction best practices framework will help in the examination of policies, programs, procedures, service access, and other areas within an organization’s functioning.
 With the information gathered, organizations can identify target areas for improvement, and action plans for change.
 The learning cycle will continue with regular evaluation of progress on targets, and assessment of further growth opportunities.

 Peer review and support will come from a surveyor team made up of a person with lived experience and a community worker, who will help organizations in various stages of the process.

-A provincial advisory group is established, and we held a hybrid Advisory Group meeting in October 2022 to discuss the best practices framework and build out areas of work.
-We are regularly connecting with various provincial groups undertaking their own stigma reduction work to see how we may work with or in support of each other.
+We are also regularly connecting with various provincial groups undertaking their own stigma reduction work to see how we may work with or in support of each other.

 The Organizational Stigma Assessment Cycle Project is being evaluated at all stages of the project so that we may adapt our work as needed to make it as effective as possible.
+We look forward to sharing more of our learning as OSAC continues to evolve.
+Please read on below for more information on this project as well as others.

-Learn more about PAN’s stigma reduction work
+Learn more about OSAC and PAN’s stigma reduction work

 Using Developmental Evaluation: Learn, Adapt, Accomplish